LyubomirT/LyubomirT/README.md

 ## 🚀 Some of my projects:

-- [OrionBot](https://github.com/LyubomirT/OrionBot): A Python library that simplifies the process of training and running chatbots using NLTK.
-It makes chatbot development easy, even for those with minimal Machine Learning experience.
+- [IntenseRP Next](https://github.com/LyubomirT/intense-rp-next): An actively maintained and supported revival of the original IntenseRP API project, which is a bridge for connecting the SillyTavern front-end to DeepSeek models using the free DeepSeek chat UI and browser automation.
-- [LESP](https://github.com/LyubomirT/lesp): LESP is a lightweight, efficient spelling proofreader written in Python.
+- [LESP](https://github.com/LyubomirT/lesp): LESP is a lightweight, efficient spelling autocorrect library written in Python.
 It's designed for ease of use and low resource consumption while still providing accurate spell checking.
-- [PrismBlue](https://github.com/LyubomirT/prismblue): A fast and lightweight text editor available for Windows, Mac, and Linux.
-PrismBlue supports any file extension, making it a versatile tool for developers and writers alike.
-- [URL Slicer](https://github.com/LyubomirT/url-slicer): A customizable URL shortening website that allows users to shorten URLs with plenty of customization options.

 ## 🌟 Notable Achievements: